Software Engineering Body of Knowledge

 The Software Engineering Body of Knowledge (SWEBOK (/ˈswiːˌbɒk/ SWEE-bok)) refers to the collective knowledge, skills, techniques, methodologies, best practices, and experiences accumulated within the field of software engineering over time.
-A baseline for this body of knowledge is presented in the Guide to the Software Engineering Body of Knowledge, also known as the SWEBOK Guide, an ISO/IEC standard originally recognized as ISO/IEC TR 19759:2005 and later revised by ISO/IEC TR 19759:2015.
+A baseline for this body of knowledge is presented in the Guide to the Software Engineering Body of Knowledge, also known as the SWEBOK Guide, a joint standard of the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) originally recognized as ISO/IEC TR 19759:2005 and later revised by ISO/IEC TR 19759:2015.
 The SWEBOK Guide serves as a compendium and guide to the body of knowledge that has been developing and evolving over the past decades.

-The SWEBOK Guide has been created through cooperation among several professional bodies and members of industry and is published by the IEEE Computer Society (IEEE), from which it can be accessed for free.
+The SWEBOK Guide has been created through cooperation among several professional bodies and members of industry and is published by the IEEE Computer Society of the Institute of Electrical and Electronics Engineers (IEEE), from which it can be accessed for free.

 In late 2013, SWEBOK V3 was approved for publication and released.

 In 2016, the IEEE Computer Society began the SWEBOK Evolution effort to develop future iterations of the body of knowledge.
 The SWEBOK Evolution project resulted in the publication of SWEBOK Guide version 4 in October 2024.

 SWEBOK Version 4

-The published version of SWEBOK V4 (Guide to the Software Engineering Body of Knowledge) has the following 18 knowledge areas (KAs) within the field of software engineering:
+The published version of SWEBOK V4 (Guide to the Software Engineering Body of Knowledge) has these 18 knowledge areas (KAs) within the field of software engineering: